 Borrowers who are United States citizens, permanent resident aliens, or non-permanent resident aliens are insurable.
 Non-permanent resident aliens must be authorized to work in the U.S. Individuals with diplomatic immunity are not eligible borrowers.
+Illegal aliens who entered the U.S. at a young age with deferred deportation (aka DACA) do not satisfy these requirements and are not eligible borrowers.

-For additional details, refer to the applicable AUS Product Eligibility Matrix:
+For additional details, refer to the applicable AUS Product Eligibility Matrix: Sec.
+2.3.1 - AUS Conforming Sec.
+2.3.2 - AUS Conforming High Balance Loans